 When we discuss Hz or Hertz, in relation to DisplayPort, what we're really referring to is the kind of monitor refresh rates that DisplayPort supports.
 In a broad sense, DisplayPort supports just about every mainstream resolution that you might care about, from 30Hz, right up to 240Hz.
 But when it comes to your particular hardware, how many Hz does DisplayPort support, really depends on how many monitors you're running, what resolution they're set to, and what version of DisplayPort connector you're running them off of.

-DisplayPort 1.4 is the most common found on mainstream gaming monitors and graphics cards.
-It supports the same refresh rates and resolutions as DisplayPort 1.3 (without compression), and can handle 4K at up to 120Hz, two 4K displays at 60Hz, and up to four displays at 2,560 x 1,600 at 60Hz.
-With Display Stream Compression (DSC) it offers the same resolution and refresh rate support, but with improved color support.
+DisplayPort 1.4 is the most commonly found video connector on mainstream gaming monitors and graphics cards.
+It supports the same refresh rates and resolutions as DisplayPort 1.3 (without compression) and can handle 4K at up to 120Hz, two 4K displays at 60Hz, and up to four displays at 2,560 x 1,600 at 60Hz.
+With DSC it offers the same resolution and refresh rate support, but with improved color support.
 Every DisplayPort version since 1.2 has been able to offer 240Hz at 1080p resolution.